 The flow of the Niger River into the Inner Niger Delta has decreased 50% since the 1980’s, due in part to man-made upstream dams and irrigation, while rainfall has decreased by 30% in the Upper Niger Basin since 1998.
 A warmer climate with longer and more frequent droughts is increasing the competition for natural resources in Northern Mali and contributing to conflict.

-Impact of dams on the Inner Niger Delta
+Impact of water withdrawals on the Inner Niger Delta

-We address the direct threats to the Niger Basin, such as the construction of hydropower dams.
-We use the knowledge from our research to influence decisions and policies with impacts on the Inner Niger Delta on local level, the national level and at the level of the entire Niger River Basin, which stretches from Guinea to Nigeria.
+We address the threats to the Niger Basin such as the construction of hydropower dams and upstream irrigation.
+We use the knowledge from our research to influence decisions and policies with impacts on the Inner Niger Delta at the local, national and entire Niger River Basin, which stretches from Guinea to Nigeria.